moosetechnology/moose-wiki/Developers/CreateNewMetamodel.md

 In this example, we will create a new generator that will add the interface entity that will be use to represent an interface.
 The interface is packageable and contain methods.

 > Note that it is done in an example.
-The best way in this case would be to modify the previous generator
+The best way in this case would be to modify the previous generator.

-First of all, we create a new generator.
+First of all, we create a new generator:

 ```st
 FamixMetamodelGenerator subclass: #DemoInterfaceMetamodelGenerator